mattermost/docs/source/administration/upgrade.rst

 .. important::
   Review the :doc:`important-upgrade-notes` to make sure you are aware of any actions you need to take before or after upgrading from your particular version.

 .. important::
-  If you're upgrading from a version prior to v5.0 be sure to also modify your service file to work with the binary changes introduced with 5.0.
-Your execution directory should point to the Mattermost base directory (i.e. `/opt/mattermost`) and your binary should point to the `mattermost` binary (i.e. `/opt/mattermost/bin/mattermost`).
+  If you're upgrading from a version prior to 5.0 be sure to also modify your service file to work with the binary changes introduced with 5.0.
+Your execution directory should point to the Mattermost base directory (i.e. ``/opt/mattermost``) and your binary should point to the ``mattermost`` binary (i.e. ``/opt/mattermost/bin/mattermost``).

 You should gather the following information before starting the upgrade: